Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors: Helicoidal Change of Coordinates

 BC are helicoidally symmetric (HS) in the case of a uniform axial magnetic field excitation.
 In Section~\ref{sec_helicoidal_symmetric2D}, we describe how the associated 2D problem can be discretized and implemented.
 We verify the implementation in Section~\ref{sec_filaments_verif3Dmodel}.

 By contrast, a transverse magnetic field excitation, i.e., a magnetic field in the $x$-$y$-plane in the Cartesian coordinate system, does not transform into a $\xi_3$-independent field in helicoidal coordinates (see Eq.~\eqref{eq_transverseField}).
-In this case, the dimension cannot be directly reduced from 3D to 2D.
-However, simplifications are still possible.
-We present a novel method for such a situation in Section~\ref{sec_helicoidal_non_symmetric}.
-It generalizes the case of HS BC.
-We then present the results of the method in Section~\ref{sec_filaments_verifquasi3Dmodel}.
+In this case, the dimension cannot be \textit{directly} reduced from 3D to 2D.
+However, simplifications are still possible, eventually also leading to a 2D problem in some situations.
+We present a novel method for such a situation in Sections~\ref{sec_helicoidal_non_symmetric} and \ref{sec_filaments_verifquasi3Dmodel}.
+This method generalizes the case of HS BC, which just becomes a particular case of the general approach.